Exception()

 Introduction

 In today's digital world, PHP is one of the most popular scripting languages used for web development.
 It provides a wide range of features and functionalities that make it easy to develop dynamic websites and applications.
-However, as with any programming language, there are bound to be errors and exceptions that can occur during the execution of PHP code.
-In this article, we will discuss how to handle these errors and exceptions in PHP and provide detailed insights into the Exception class.
+However, as with any programming language, errors and exceptions can occur during execution.
+In this article, we will discuss how to handle these issues in PHP and provide detailed insights into the Exception class.

 Exception Handling in PHP